spraakbanken/swell-project/Transcription_guidelines.md

 You can save your work in any format while you are working, but your should deliver it in a plain text format (in unicode utf-8).

-Save information about time used for digitizing an essay - for our statistics.
+Save information about time used for transcribing an essay - for our statistics.